Name:

 Bernard Lamarre, Montreal, Canada

-Joe Padulo, Naples, Florida, USA
+Joe Padulo, Naples, USA

 Jo Gora, Montreal, Canada